Mc-Zen/zero/README.md

     then the number is rounded to the same number of decimal places as the uncertainty.
 - `precision: int = 2` : The precision to round to.
 Also see parameter `mode`.
-- `pad: boolean = true` : Whether to pad the number with zeros if the number has fewer digits than the rounding precision.
+- `pad: bool = true` : Whether to pad the number with zeros if the number has fewer digits than the rounding precision.
 - `direction: str = "nearest"` : Sets the rounding direction.
   - `"nearest"`: Rounding takes place in the usual fashion, rounding to the nearer